yuxin-miao/VE370_Computer_organization_intro/370Notes.md

 Instruction-level parallism: multiple instructions exectued at the same time

 execution time for each instruction does not improve (all need to execute the five stages)

+# T08

+Data Hazards

+- add stalls: nop instructions
+- forwarding (bypassing) : use data before it is stored into the register